PSR Manuscript Submissions: Compact Checklist

 PSR Retractions and Corrections

-In accordance with current trends in academic publishing, the PSR has instituted a formal procedure for retractions as well as for amendments and corrections after publication.
+In accordance with previous trends in academic publishing, the PSR has instituted a formal procedure for retractions as well as for amendments and corrections after publication.
 All such measures have serious implications.
-They procedure is designed so that it could not (a) be used frivolously, or (b) activated to resolve entirely trivial situations such as "oh, I still wanted to add this and change that ... ."
+The procedure was designed so that it could not (a) be used frivolously, or (b) activated to resolve entirely trivial situations such as "oh, I still wanted to add this and change that ... ."
+We have however, AS OF NOW (2024), explicitly and sharply modified the practice, in light of the past four years (2020-2024) of provable ideological scandals at major journals and institutions.
+“The retraction process itself is what is broken.
+Instead of allowing debate to play out in public, through letters and responses in the journal, dissenting opinions and unpopular narratives are canceled.”
+Henceforth, all and any potential 'retraction' procedures at the PSR, whatever they might be, will be fully thrown open for unlimited open and explicitly public debate.
+It is high time and well past due for any of those who might want to 'Censor' by mandate, ideologically, politically, and anonymously--in the dark, to face ethical and professional consequences.

 There is zero need to proliferate novelty terms and "change the language" just to find yet another way around things that are perfectly normal.
 The PSR adheres in this respect to standard dictionary meanings.
 They work.
-"Retraction" (full or partial) or a post-publication "correction" do not automatically connote fraud or anything unethical, at all.
-If certain academic bureaucracies think the contrary, they are merely cutting conceptual corners and weaponizing words for targeted use in Personnel Committee and ideological turf wars.
+"Retraction" (full or partial) or a post-publication "correction" do not automatically connote fraud or anything unethical, at all, mind you.
+If certain academic bureaucracies think the contrary, they are merely cutting conceptual corners and weaponizing words (as common today) for corrupt targeted use in Personnel Committee and ideological turf wars.
 This is their collective conceptual and political problem.
 It is not and never will be our problem.
-It is an issue of impartial reality.
+It is an issue of impartial Reality.
 Inadvertent and trivial mistakes happen.
 Learning from mistakes is inherent in the process of becoming a better scholar.
 The process is lifelong.
 It never ends.
 Everyone benefits from a benign error having been spotted, properly signalled, and duly explained.
+Thus our decision--throw the process open in the public forum.
+To those who object, we retort: "What do you fear?
+Do you actually have something to hide?
+Really?
+Oh, how delicious!
+Let's have a 'Conversation'!
+Please educate yourselves!"

 There are many reasons for an eventual retraction, in those cases where resolution clearly cannot be achieved by publishing a follow-up, an update, or a work that candidly addresses previous shortcomings.
 Forced retraction (initiated by an academic publisher or by whistleblowers, for instance) is only the most extreme eventuality.
+AN ENTIRELY UNACCEPTABLE EVENTUALITY IS an ideologically and politically forced retraction fulled by TPTB (The Powers That Be) 'mandates'.
 At the other end of the spectrum can be one's own profound realization that one has made serious mistakes and that fundamentally one no longer supports or can defend the data and/or the conclusions.
 Such a retraction, requested by the author(s), can be entirely voluntary.
 Yes, a full-scale retraction is rarely good.
 It rarely passes without broader repercussions, unlike a simple correction.
 The entire scholarly community would be better served, however, by candid retractions of ultimately unsustainable data and arguments.
-At least we would signal to each other that we are still fully capable of rising above our own limitations and that we are still basically honest.
+AND BY A CONCERTED 100% rejection of any shaping of results by TPTB.
+At least we would signal to each other that we are still fully capable of rising above our own limitations and that we are still moderately honest Humans .

 Access and Distribution